Lukalexxa/Gemini-assisted-Magical-Physics/Chapter-1.md

 She remained in that position for six major cycles, studying the point of contact.
 His skin: warm, callused from swordwork.
 Hers: cool, unmarked.
 A temperature differential of 2.3 Thermal Units.

     432,000 Marks since curiosity event.
 Contact with subject is generating... a new data-state.
 Not curiosity.
 Different.
 Cataloguing.
+# Part VIII: Awakening

+Hunger hit Vert like a physical enemy—his stomach had moved past empty into a gnawing agony, a feeling that his own organs had begun digesting themselves.

+The world swayed.
+No—he was swaying.
+Wood creaked.
+The scent of salt, tar, and rot filled his lungs.
+A ship.
+He was on a ship.

+His hands shook so violently he could barely focus.
+His throat felt like he'd swallowed sand and glass, but the hunger was the worst of it—a desperate, clawing need that made him tremble like an addict.

+"Consciousness restored.
+Good.
+Performance in preservation scenario: adequate.
+Immediate nutrient intake is required."

+A child sat beside him, watching with eyes that were green—no, blue.
+Her hair was blonde—no, white.
+Something kept shifting, as if his vision couldn't properly resolve her image.
+This wasn't his daughter.
+His daughter was dead.
+Had never lived.
+This was the child from the rubble.
+The one who spoke like a strangely.

+"Nutrients prepared."
+She produced a bowl of thin gruel—standard refugee rations.
+"Consumption speed recommendation: gradual.
+Subject's stomach capacity has diminished by forty-seven percent."

+The gruel might have been sawdust and water, but his body reacted like a drowning man finding air—desperate, graceless, purely animal.
+The first spoonful burned going down, but he didn't care.
+He had never tasted anything so perfect.

+"Decelerate ingestion," she stated, her tone flat.
+"Probability of nutrient ejection is rising."

+He forced himself to slow, though every instinct screamed to devour it all.

+"Query protocol," she said, tilting her head.
+"Designation?"

+Between spoonfuls, memories surfaced—fragmented and terrible.
+"Vert.
+Vert Vozaprime."

+"Acknowledged.
+Then this unit will be designated: Gyouu Vozaprime."

+The words stopped his heart.
+This strange child, claiming his name.
+"You can't just—"

+"You engaged in a preservation action on this unit's behalf," she interrupted, recalibrating her response.
+"You have a responsibility to see the outcome to its conclusion."
+She handed him a cup of water.
+He drank it too fast, coughed, then drank more.

+"Duration of unconsciousness: five days.
+Journey duration to Ruvian: six additional days.
+Cover identity established: father-offspring unit, refugee classification.
+All material possessions: lost."

+His stomach cramped.
+She produced a piece of hard bread and broke off a small portion.
+"Immerse in liquid prior to consumption.
+Digestive recovery requires a graduated introduction of solids."

+He did as she commanded.
+It tasted like nothing and everything at once.
+"Where did you get food?"

+"From the nurses.
+Nutrients were provided based on this unit's performance of acute trauma symptoms."
+She paused.
+"Additionally, seventeen silver pieces and a combat blade were acquired through aggressive negotiation with the vessel's merchant captain.
+Resources are sufficient for the initial survival period."

+She'd robbed someone.
+This child had threatened and robbed a man while he slept.

+"What are you?" he asked, his voice a rasp.

+"Classification: Great Human.
+Purpose: Guardian.
+Current status: defective."

+Great Human.
+The words should have terrified him.
+He’d heard the stories—monsters that looked like people, slaughterers.
+But he was too exhausted, too empty, too focused on not vomiting his first meal to process the fear.
+"Defective how?"

+"This unit experienced 0.7 Marks of curiosity regarding your survival.
+It was an unprecedented investment in a non-critical outcome.
+A significant deviation from baseline parameters."
+She tilted her head again, a bird-like gesture of analysis.
+"Time since curiosity event: 432,047 Marks.
+No recurrence.
+Yet the compulsion to maintain your functionality persists.
+It is inexplicable."

+He laughed—a broken, raw sound, but real.
+"That's not being defective.
+That's called growth."

+"Incorrect.
+This unit is not capable of growth.
+Only function or malfunction."

+Around them, the other refugees huddled in their misery.
+Children cried.
+Adults prayed in a dozen languages.
+The sick moaned.
+The dying rattled.

+"Rest," Gyouu said, placing her small, cool hand over his scarred one.
+"Tomorrow, we continue."

+Vert's fingers closed around hers—an unconscious gesture—and utter exhaustion pulled him back under.
+But this time, his stomach wasn't empty.
+It was a small victory, but it was a victory nonetheless.

+Gyouu remained motionless, watching him breathe, counting his heartbeats, memorizing his respiratory patterns.

+"Mine," she whispered, testing the word.
+It was a new variable, a new classification.
+"Yes.
+Analysis confirmed.
+This human: mine."

+    Time since curiosity event: 432,240 Marks.
+The 0.7-Mark anomaly had rewritten eight Chron-Units of operational void.
+Unacceptable.
+Unexplainable.

+    Undeniable.

+    For the first time, Designation Gyouu had acquired something worth keeping.
+The subsequent operational directive would be to learn why.

+# Chapter 2: What We Learn

 #